-The National Institute of Allergy and Infectious Diseases (NIAID) Prevention Data Safety and Monitoring Boards (DSMBs), are responsible for reviewing study conduct and safety and efficacy data for all Phase IIb/III trials.
+The National Institute of Allergy and Infectious Diseases (NIAID) Prevention Data Safety and Monitoring Boards (DSMBs) are responsible for reviewing study conduct and safety and efficacy data for all Phase IIb/III trials, as well as select other trials.
 The members of the DSMB are independent investigators with no financial interest in the outcomes of the studies reviewed.
 Members include experts in the fields of biostatistics and medical ethics, clinicians, and other scientists who are experts in HIV transmission, plus ad hoc members.
 Appointments to the DSMB are made by NIAID.

-The SDMC prepares reports for DSMB review (see Section 12.5.9).
+The SDMC prepares reports for DSMB review (see Section 12.5.6).
 The DSMB meets at least annually or according to the monitoring plan put in place prior to initiation of the study.
 All Phase IIb/III trials are reviewed at least annually.
-Representatives of the protocol team (e.g., Protocol Chair/Co-Chair and protocol statistician) attend in person or via telephone the open session of the DSMB review to discuss study progress and respond to questions.
+Representatives of the protocol team (e.g., Protocol Chair/Co-Chair and protocol statistician) attend the open session of the DSMB review in person or remotely to discuss study progress, respond to questions, and receive the DSMB recommendations.

-15.9 Data and Safety Monitoring Board Summary
+15.8.1 Data and Safety Monitoring Board Summary

-The DSMB provides written summary of all reviews to DAIDS and NIAID.
-The written reports are communicated to the protocol team.
-The HPTN Principal Investigators are informed of outcomes.
+The DSMB provides a written summary of all reviews to DAIDS and NIAID, which is also distributed to the protocol team and the HPTN Principal Investigators.
 Recommendations involving substantive changes to the protocol (conduct or cost) are subject to sponsor and EC approval.
 If the protocol team does not agree with the actions recommended by the DSMB, the protocol team may refer the issue to the EC.